UMCUGenetics/Cyclomics_consensus_pipeline/README.md

 pip install -r requirements.txt
 ```

-Additionally:
-Python2 must exist (in $PATH) for LAST, their scripts state 2.x with x>=6.
-Python 2.7 worked when testing.

 ## Prepare reference genome fasta
 Todo: Explain reference genomes used.
 Preferably before running indexing and all as adding a BB to the ref genome is going to undo your work.